***Please be aware this section has now been repealed***

 What to do next?

-If you have been charged with Assault with Intent to Rape make an appointment to see us today.
+If you have been charged with an Indecent Act with a 16 Year Old Child make an appointment to see one of our experienced lawyers today.